Fit through everyday digital life with neurotraining

 “I create little islands of relaxation for myself every day”

-“We probably look at our cell phones more often than we look out the window.”
+“We probably look at our phones more often than out the window.”

 "Multitasking remains a stress-induced and unproductive myth"